 Fly then Drive to Gunnison & Crested Butte

-Driving anywhere in Colorado can be quite the scenic adventure.
+Driving anywhere in Colorado can be quite a scenic adventure.
 It can also be nice to have a car at your disposal once you get here.
-Here are a several options, complete with driving directions for flying into Colorado, renting a car and then driving to Gunnison or Crested Butte.
+Here are several options, complete with driving directions for flying into Colorado, renting a car, and then driving to Gunnison or Crested Butte.
 Just be aware that in the winter, you’ll likely have to deal with some snowy and possibly icy driving conditions.
 If you’re not comfortable driving in the winter, you should save yourself the trouble and grab a flight to Crested Butte rather than monkeying with the drive.

 Denver is the 5th busiest airport in the United States and services flights from all over the country.
 The drive from the Front Range through the heart of the Rockies to Crested Butte is a fantastic tour of some of the most scenic places in Colorado.

 Directions from Denver International Airport to Crested Butte

 - After 11 miles merge onto 1-70 West